asheri1/MultiAlgorithm-VacuumCleaner-Simulator/README.md

 # MultiThreaded Cleaning Robot Simulations

-## Objective:
+## Objective
 Implement two advanced algorithms to maximize cleaning efficiency.
-The program shall run simulations for all the combinations of house⇔algorithm (the “cartesian product” of the two).
+The program runs simulations for all the combinations of house ⇔ algorithm (the “cartesian product” of the two).

-## Functionality:
+## Functionality
 The robot uses two distinct algorithms to clean the house with the fewest steps possible, aiming to be as efficient as possible in order to increase the chance that one of the implementations would be effective in some cases and the other in other cases.
 The goal is to optimize the cleaning process and minimize energy consumption, increasing the chances of winning an efficiency competition.

-# Implementation of the algorithms:
+# Implementation of the algorithms
 - Algorithm A:
     The robot uses two progression methods, the first circular and the second greedy.
 The circular progress is made by progressing "in rings" around the robot's docking station.
 If the robot cannot progress because it encounters an obstacle, it locates a point with a radius that is the same or one greater than the radius where it detected the obstacle and moves towards it.
     If the robot detects that it is "trapped" in the walls because the radius cannot be increased,, it concludes that it is no longer possible to move forward in a circular motion and switches to a greedy mode of operation so that it always searches for the nearest point that it needs to clean or that it has not yet been to until there is no dirt or new points left.

 - Algorithm B:
     A greedy algorithm that aims to clean as much as possible and therefore will always look for the closest known dirty spot.

 ## House Representation
 The house is represented as a text file with the following characters: